-Autonomous Supply Chain Planning, It’s Not Science Fiction
+Autonomous Supply Chain Planning

 I am a big fan of the original Twilight Zone television series, hosted by Rod Sterling.
 This original series, filmed in black & white, ran for five seasons on CBS from 1959 to 1964 and remains in syndication to this day.
-Each episode would start with a combination of eerie music, Rod Sterling’s instantly recognizable monologue narrative, and often strange geometric images on your TV screen all of which quickly catch your attention.
+The series episodes start with a combination of eerie music, Rod Sterling’s instantly recognizable monologue narrative, and often strange geometric images on your TV screen all of which quickly catch your attention.
 Each Twilight Zone episode holds your attention with stories involving people who face unusual, extraordinary and often terrifying circumstances.
+This is the opening monologue for the 1st season, “You are traveling through another dimension, a dimension not only of sight and sound but of mind.
+A journey into a wondrous land whose boundaries are that of imagination.
+Your next stop, the Twilight Zone!”

-Let me set the scene for you.
-Rod introduces the first scene of each episode with something like, “You’re looking at a tableau of reality, things of substance, of physical material: a desk, a window a computer.
+Rod would introduce the first scene of each episode with something like, “You’re looking at a tableau of reality, things of substance, of physical material: a desk, a window, a computer.
 These things exist and have dimension.
 Now this is Jim Curtis, age twenty-six, who also is real.
-He is a supply chain planner for a large manufacturer of packaged food products.
-In just a moment we will see how thin of a line separates that which is real with that which is possible.
-You are traveling through another dimension, a dimension not only of sight and sound but of mind.
-A journey into a wondrous land whose boundaries are that of imagination.
-Your next stop, the Twilight Zone!”
+He is a supply chain planner for a mid-sized manufacturer of packaged food products.
+But in just a moment we will see how thin a line separates that which is real from that which is possible.”

-Knowing that Jim has completed his assigned activities for today, the system asks him if he would like to analyze longer-term supply chain opportunities and risk scenarios to determine the best responses.
-The system is constantly analyzing new structured and unstructured data from internal and external sources to uncover opportunities and potential risks in the immediate, mid- and longer-term horizons.
+Knowing that Jim has completed his assigned activities for today the autonomous supply chain planning system asks Jim if he would like to analyze longer-term supply chain opportunities and risk scenarios to determine the best responses.
+The autonomous supply chain planning system is constantly analyzing new structured and unstructured data from internal and external sources to uncover opportunities and potential risks in the immediate, mid-term, and longer-term horizons.
 Many of these opportunities and risks are automatically responded to where there is a clear cut answer.
-Where the platform does not possess enough information and ambiguity still exists, the platform engages its human counterpart for assistance.
-In this case, the autonomous supply chain planning platform has identified roughly a dozen situations that require human input to determine the best response.
-It is in this moment that Jim is able to finally achieve his dream of using his deep supply chain knowledge to work on value-adding activities that significantly improve his company’s performance.
+Where the platform does not possess enough information and ambiguity exists, the platform engages its human counterpart for assistance.
+In this case, the autonomous supply chain planning platform has identified a dozen or so situations that require “human” input to determine the best response.
+This is where Jim can finally achieve his dream of using his deep supply chain knowledge to work on value-adding activities that significantly improve his company’s top and bottom lines.

-Jim’s future supply chain planning world seems like something out of a Rod Sterling Twilight Zone episode, but in reality the type of capabilities described in this post are already commercially available or will be in a few short years.
-Of course going from a manual, brute-force process to an autonomous supply chain planning process overnight can only happen in the Twilight Zone.
-In reality, it takes a well thought-out journey involving incremental improvements in people, process, technology and data capabilities.
-As with any journey often the hardest part is taking that first step.
+Jim’s future supply chain planning world seems like something out of a Rod Sterling’s Twilight Zone episode but in reality the type of capabilities described in this post are already commercially available or will be in a few short years.
+Of course going from a manual, brute-force to an autonomous supply chain planning process overnight can only happen in the Twilight Zone.
+In the real world, it takes a well-thought-out journey involving incremental improvements in people, process, technology, and data.
+As with any journey often the hardest parts are setting a destination and taking that first step.
 Has your company developed their vision and a path to autonomous supply chain operations?
 Logility can help by working with you to develop your vision and path to autonomous supply chain operations and with taking every step along your journey.